 The rear roller can be placed in one of 4 height settings.
 For hedge work the roller can be raised so that it is 25mm (1") above the cut height.
 Obviously this is totally unsuitable for verge work; for which the remaining positions are provided.
 These will leave the vegetation at a height of 30, 75 or 100mm.
-Position head on its side in contact with the ground, then it is necessary to loosen the pivot bolt in the bracket on each side and then loosen and remove the other bolt.
+Position head on its side in contact with the ground, then loosen and remove the other locking bolt.
 The bracket can then be swung to the desired position and the bolts replaced and tightened.